firebolt-db/firebolt-db.github.io/docs/working-with-semi-structured-data/working-with-parquet-arrays-of-structs-and-maps.md

 SET use_short_column_path_parquet = 1;
 ```

+{: .caution}
+This setting deleted the original structure of the input, and can lead to name conflicts.

 ## Syntax for defining a Parquet nested structure

 You specify the top grouping element of a nested structure in Parquet followed by the field in that structure that contains the data to ingest.
 You then declare the column type using the `ARRAY(<data_type>)` notation, where `<data type>` is the [Firebolt data type](../general-reference/data-types.md) corresponding to the data type of the field in Parquet.